All living systems are touched by viruses.

 Current and developing project lines

-1. Phages in the oral microbiome: Determining the structure of phage-host interactions in microbial communities in the human oral microbiome, and how and why these differ in health and disease.
+1. Phages in the oral microbiome: Determining the structure of phage-bacteria interactions in microbial communities in the human oral microbiome, and how and why these differ in health and disease.

 2. Non-tailed phages in the human microbiome: Uncovering the identities and roles of “missing” non-tailed phages in the human microbiome.
 See here for related prior work.